sergio-verduzco/sergio-verduzco.github.io/README.md

-Come on in and have some code.
+Come on in and have some tales of source code.